-ELIZABETH WEINFIELD is a viol player, musicologist, and the artistic director of Sonnambula.
-As an independent performance curator, she uses her deep understanding of the technique and history of old music to deconstruct and reimagine its artistic possibilities in the present.
-She is currently guest curator for the Hispanic Society of America’s 2017–18 concert season, “Hispanic Women Composers,” where she is designing concerts of work by unknown female composers with ties to the Spanish diaspora, as a means of celebrating the collection while the building undergoes a major renovation.
-Concerts will be held at the nearby Academy of Arts and Letters in uptown Manhattan.
-Recipient of the Oxford University Press OBO award in music, Weinfield also designs SpectrumHP, a historical performance solo series at NYC’s contemporary music space, Spectrum, concerts of which often include new commissions for old instruments.
-Current and recent projects with Sonnambula include the first complete recording of Leonora Duarte (1610–1678), a Portuguese converso living in Antwerp, a collaboration with The New York Times photography critic Teju Cole; premières of 18th-century works from Cuba at The Hispanic Society of America in New York; and the commission and recording of new works for viol consort by Princeton University composers.
+ELIZABETH WEINFIELD is a viol player, the artistic director of Sonnambula, and a musicologist who teaches in the music history department at The Juilliard School.
+As an independent performance curator, she uses her deep understanding of the technique and history of old music to deconstruct and reimagine its artistic possibilities in the present, including the recent site-specific series at The Met Cloisters, reviewed by Alex Ross in the New Yorker as "remarkable."
+As the guest curator of the Hispanic Society of America’s 2017–2018 concert season, “Hispanic Women Composers,” she designed concerts of work by unknown female composers with ties to the Spanish diaspora including many New York premieres.
+Recipient of the Oxford University Press OBO award in music, she also designs SpectrumHP, a historical performance solo series at NYC’s contemporary music space, Spectrum, concerts of which often include new commissions for old instruments.
+Current and recent projects with Sonnambula include the first complete recording of Leonora Duarte (1610–1678), a Portuguese converso living in Antwerp, a collaboration with the New York Times photography critic Teju Cole; premières of 18th-century works from Cuba at The Hispanic Society of America in New York; and the commission and recording of new works for viol consort by Princeton University composers.
 Notable collaborations include Anonymous 4, Bacheler Consort, Brothers Balliett, Davóne Tines, Lionhart, ModernMedieval, New York Consort of Viols, Parthenia, PERFORMA, Trio Coprario, The Sebastians, choreographer Christopher Williams, and director R.B.
 Schlather.
 Weinfield has appeared as viola da gamba soloist with the American Baroque Orchestra and the Yale Schola Cantorum under Masaaki Suzuki.
-She holds a Master’s degree in music from Oxford University where she studied baroque viola with Judy Tarling and members of the Orchestra of the Age of Enlightenment and viols with the British viol consort Phantasm.
-She is currently a PhD candidate in historical musicology at the Graduate Center of the City University of New York, where she is writing a monograph on Leonora Duarte, the first of its kind.
-Weinfield is the digital project leader for the redesign of the Musical Instruments galleries at The Metropolitan Museum of Art, which are due to reopen in March 2018.
-She has curated a baroque plucked strings exhibition for the Yale University Collection of Musical Instruments, written articles on musical instruments for The Metropolitan Museum of Art’s Heilbrunn Timeline of Art History, a publication she also edits at The Met, and writes a column on historical performance for The Huffington Post.
-A dedicated educator, she has taught music at The City College of New York, Stern College/Yeshiva University and Fordham University, and art history at Oxbridge Academic Programs.
+Weinfield holds a PhD in historical musicology from the Graduate Center of the City University of New York (2019), where she wrote a dissertation on Leonora Duarte, the first of its kind.
+A dedicated educator, she joined the faculty of music history at Juilliard in 2019 and previously taught music at The City College of New York, Yeshiva University, and Fordham University, and art history at Oxbridge Academic Programs (Paris/Barnard).She holds a Master’s degree in music from Oxford University where she studied baroque viola with Judy Tarling and members of the Orchestra of the Age of Enlightenment and viols with the British viol consort Phantasm.
+Weinfield was the digital project leader for the redesign of the Musical Instruments galleries at The Metropolitan Museum of Art, which recently reopened in March 2018; she has curated a baroque plucked strings exhibition for the Yale University Collection of Musical Instruments and was the managing editor of The Met's digital project, The Heilbrunn Timeline of Art History.
+As a writer and critic, she has published on old instruments and historical performance in The Galpin Society Journal, The Heilbrunn Timeline of Art History, The Huffington Post, Fortnight Journal, and others.
+She lives in New York with her husband, Sonnambula violinist Jude Ziliak, and their young son.

-Hailed as “a great organist” displaying “phenomenal technique and sheer musicality” (Bloomberg News), James Kennerley is a multi-faceted musician who works as a conductor, keyboardist, singer, and educator.
+Hailed as “a great organist” displaying “phenomenal technique and sheer musicality” (Bloomberg News), JAMES KENNERLEY is a multi-faceted musician who works as a conductor, keyboardist, singer, and educator.
 Prizewinner at the 2008 Albert Schweitzer International Organ Competition, and a finalist at the inaugural (2013) Longwood Gardens International Organ Competition, he has given concerts at Carnegie Hall, The Metropolitan Museum, Washington National Cathedral, Saint Patrick’s Cathedral, the Royal Albert Hall, Saint Paul’s Cathedral, Westminster Abbey, London, and many other major organ venues in the USA and Europe.
 As Organ Scholar of Saint Paul’s Cathedral, London, he had the honor of performing in the presence of Her Majesty the Queen on several occasions.
-Mr. Kennerley is now Organist and Choirmaster at Saint Ignatius of Antioch Episcopal church in New York City.
+Mr. Kennerley is the director of music at St. Paul’s Choir School and Parish in Cambridge, MA.
+He was Organist and Choirmaster at Saint Ignatius of Antioch Episcopal Church, New York City from 2013–2019.
 Lauded as an “excellent, true-toned tenor” by The New Yorker critic Alex Ross, he has performed as a soloist with many ensembles, including New York Polyphony, the Choir of Trinity Church, Wall Street; Saint Thomas, Fifth Avenue; the American Classical Orchestra; TENET; and the Clarion Music Society.
 He has been a featured soloist with the Mark Morris Dance Company at BAM, and in Handel’s Messiah at Alice Tully Hall.
 Other notable collaborators include William Christie, Richard Egarr, Nicholas McGegan, Christopher Hogwood, Monica Huggett, Julian Wachner, and many others.
-As a conductor Mr. Kennerley made his New York conducting debut at Lincoln Center in 2009 and regularly conducts Sonnambula’s larger ensemble projects, including a concert of 18th-century world premières from Cuba at New York's Hispanic Society, and, most recently, a program of contemporary commissions at Princeton University.
+As a conductor Mr. Kennerley made his New York conducting debut at Lincoln Center in 2009 and regularly conducts Sonnambula’s larger ensemble projects, including a concert of 18th-century world premières from Cuba at New York's Hispanic Society, works by Spanish-Venetian composer, Marianna Martines, and a program of contemporary commissions at Princeton University.
 A composer, as well, he has taken home the first-prize in the Association of Anglican Musicians Composition Competition; his 2012 piece Lauda novella was featured as part of the Twelfth Night Festival at Trinity Church, Wall Street.
 Mr. Kennerley is frequently in demand as a performer and educator in improvisation, having studied the technique with Robert Levin, McNeil Robinson, and Noam Sivan at The Juilliard School.